isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Pre war Singapore.md

 Lim also took on wedding shoots.
 Before the war, the trend, at least for the Hainanese, was to host a banquet for family and friends at one of the many coffeeshops near the studio.
 Lim would take group pictures of the couple and the guests.[^37] Over time, Daguerre became well known for taking large group photos.
 These were often requested by schools, associations, guilds and unions, usually for the purpose of investiture, commemoration or graduation.

+Lim began honing his expertise before the war, when camera technology made it challenging to photograph large groups of people.
+The biggest group that Lim had worked with occurred after the war when he was invited to photograph members of the Malaysian Chinese Association at a national meeting in Seremban, Malaya.
+Lim spent nearly one hour trying to position some 3,300 people.[^38]

+Lim was still working and taking pictures at large gatherings in the 1980s.
+In a 1983 interview with the Straits Times he said: “There are fewer group pictures of hundreds of people these days.
+But there are enough jobs in the studio and outdoors to keep me busy.
+Some of my old-time clients include ministers and members of Parliament.
+They are surprised to see me still turning up at community centres and other functions for group pictures.”[^39]

 #### **NOTES**